 Frequently asked questions about Doordash pay stubs, earnings statements and employment verification.

 That's it in a nutshell.
 That's how you come up with your Doordash Pay Stubs: you do it yourself.
 Do it in the form of business records.

 Some of these questions below may have been answered in whole or in part.
 Forgive me if I repeat myself on any of that, but I wanted to answer them here in case you happened to just skip down to these questions.

 No. You are not an employee, so there is no paystub.
 In fact Doordash doesn't provide any form of printable earnings record.
 The Doordash support center lets you request an earnings history.
 However, Doordash customer support typically comes back and says you can just get it off the earnings tab in your Doordash driver app.

 No. A Doordash W2 is only for Doordash employees.
-Dashers are independent contractors.
+Doordash workers are independent contractors.
 You would instead receive a 1099-NEC at the end of the year if your earnings were more than $600.

-You should do all this any time you want to include your Doordash income in anything that would require paystubs or verification.
+You should do all this any time you want to include your Doordash income considered for anything that would require paystubs or verification.
 Whether you do your business as though it's like a full time job or it's just part time, it's still considered a business.

 Is it safe to let third party programs like Solo or TrueWork have my Dasher account login?